ixjb94/ForceBindIP-Gui/README.md

 ## Download
 [Force Bind IP](https://github.com/ixjb94/ForceBindIP-Gui/releases/download/binary/ForceBindIP.-.Gui.exe)

+## Init
+The init file for Quick Access consists of these options:
+1- Button=Button Name
+2- Address=.exe address
+3- X=86 or 64 (for setting it on default)

+Please note that Radio Button (x86 | x64) will override the X inside .init file.

 ## Automatic
 1. Run ForceBindIP-Gui.exe ( or compile .au3 it then open if u want )
 2. Click On "Download and Config"